Massacre of Feodosia

 The Massacre of Feodosia was a war crime by the Red Army against 160 wounded Wehrmacht POWs between December 29, 1941 and January 1, 1942.
-The massacre was notable for the relatively high number of victims and the "needless cruelty demonstrated" by the Red Army murderers, who froze victims into ice alive.
+The massacre was notable for the relatively high number of victims and the "needless cruelty demonstrated" by the perpetrators, who froze victims into ice alive.

 Background

 On November 3, the city was captured by elements of the German 46th and 170th Infantry Divisions.
 On December 29, Soviet marine troops and regular infantry landed on the beach of Feodosia and captured the city.
-According to Alfred-Maurice de Zayas, "[A]n order was issued to kill every single German in Feodosia, whether wounded or not."
+According to Alfred-Maurice de Zayas, who relied solely on materials produced by the Wehrmacht High Command, "[A]n order was issued to kill every single German in Feodosia, whether wounded or not."